-- Q1a) What was the starting location?
+Q1a) What was the starting location?
 If this trip started from home or work, please click "Home" or "Work".
 Otherwise please enter ONE of the following for your start location:

-- a precise address, OR

-- nearby cross-streets, OR

-- a landmark

 Q1b) What was your end location?
 If this trip ended at home or work, please click "Home" or "Work".
 If this is a recreational trip where your start and end locations are the same, please select that response.
 (Examples of recreational trips are dog walking, jogging, etc)